Procreate Made Easy

 My top pick for the clipping mask for the inking pens is the fine tip pen.
-The reason is that it gives a very clean and fine line while at the same time there are no breaks or spaces so that you can fill in the color to the clipping mask.
+The reason is that it gives an immaculate and fine line while at the same time, there are no breaks or spaces so that you can fill in the color to the clipping mask.
 My second pick would be the Mercury Pen.

-The reason why the other pens failed when trying to fill in the color is in Procreate in order to fill in the color you need to have a solid line.
-Many of the other pens do not give you a very good solid line.
+The other pens failed when trying to fill in the color in Procreate; to fill in the color, you need to have a solid line.
+Many of the other pens do not give you a perfect solid line.

-The clipping mask function for Procreate is a wonderful function to use for home decor and home furniture designing.
-But if you do not use the correct Procerate pen or pencil then the clipping mask function simply will not work and that can become extremely frustrating.
+The clipping mask function for Procreate is a wonderful function for home decor and home furniture designing.
+But if you do not use the correct Procerate pen or pencil, then the clipping mask function will not work, which can become extremely frustrating.

 How Do You Make a Repeat Pattern in Procreate?

-Procreate is an amazing tool to use to for design of home decor and home furnishing products.
-To use the program you must have an Apple Ipad.
-There are several steps you must take to do a repeat pattern on Procreate.
-Some of the steps are that you need to import your pattern to your photos on your Apple devices.
-Once you have done that then you are ready to start to adjust the pattern size, duplicate the layers and then move the layer around on your canvas in the Procreate app.
+Procreate is an amazing tool to use for the design of home decor and home furnishing products.
+To use the program, you must have an Apple Ipad.
+There are several steps you must take to make a repeat pattern on Procreate.
+One of the steps is to import your pattern to your photos on your Apple devices.
+Once you have done that, you are ready to adjust the pattern size, duplicate the layers, and then move the layer around on your canvas in the Procreate app.

 How to Set Up A Color Palette in Procreate?

-The Procreate App for Apple IPad has a palette feature that allows you to easily set up color palettes.
-This is a great tool that helps you to organize the colors including any trend colors, you need when you are designing products by using the Procreate app.
+The Procreate App for Apple IPad has a palette feature that easily sets up color palettes.
+This is a great tool that helps you organize the colors, including any trend colors you need when designing products, by using the Procreate app.

-The palette tool will not only organize the palettes but also show you the RGB, HSB and Hexadecimal Value of your color, along with the exact position of the color on the color wheel.
+The palette tool will organize the palettes and show you the RGB, HSB, and Hexadecimal Value of your color, along with the exact position of the color on the color wheel.
 There are several methods you can use to find your palette colors, but one of the easier ones is to photograph the color and import the photo into Procreate